 You can reach me at: spandanr[at]iastate[dot]edu

 My research also focuses on macroeconomic policy in capital-constrained environments, with an emphasis on optimal taxation and debt management.
 I study how governments can design welfare-improving tax and borrowing strategies under external financing constraints.
+I am an aspiring macroeconomist with and I aim to bridge theoretical models of structural change with practical insights for policy design in developing economies.

 Prior to my Ph.D., I earned a Master’s in Economics from the Delhi School of Economics and a B.S. in Mechanical Engineering from Jadavpur University.
 I have also worked as a Research Analyst at the Institute of Economic Growth, focusing on empirical and policy-relevant economic analysis.